browserengineering/book/book/embeds.md

 or an ancestor should already work, but event targeting for clicks doesn't work, because `click` doesn't account for that transform.
 Fix this.
 Also check if accessibility handles iframes under transform correctly in all cases.

+*Iframes added or removed by script*: the `innerHTML` API can cause iframes to be added or removed, but our browser doesn't do that.
+Implement this behavior.